Ahmad Jabbar

 Goings on:

-Sep: For the Autumn quarter, I am a TA for LINGUIST145/PSYCH140: Intro to Psycholinguistics (Instructor: Cory Shain).
+Sep 2024: For the Autumn quarter, I was a TA for LINGUIST145/PSYCH140: Intro to Psycholinguistics (Instructor: Cory Shain).

 Research: